Empower Field at Mile High: Improvements

 On December 21, 2012, the Broncos announced a $30 million renovation project prior to the start of the 2013 season, including a new HD LED video board on the stadium's south end zone that tripled the size of the video board used in the early 2000s.

-In 2013, it was revealed that a Neil Smith Kansas City Chiefs jersey was buried somewhere near the 50-yard line by a couple of out-of-state contractors during renovations, despite Smith's play on the Broncos' Super Bowl XXXII and XXXIII-winning teams.
+In 2013, it was revealed that a Neil Smith Kansas City Chiefs jersey was buried somewhere near the 50-yard line by a couple of out-of-state contractors during renovations, despite Smith's play on the Broncos' Super Bowl XXXII- and XXXIII-winning teams.
 The curse the contractors hoped to create did not occur as the Broncos won another Super Bowl two years later, Super Bowl 50.

 In an effort to be selected as a host city for the 2026 FIFA World Cup, the MFSD invested $8.3 million on stadium improvements to satisfy FIFA's requirements.
 Included in the improvements are the addition of LED lights as well as locker room and seating upgrades.

-Ongoing improvements include replacing the seats in third and suite levels that were burned out in March 2022, which will be ready by the Broncos' upcoming preseason in August.
+On December 14, 2022, the Broncos announced more than $100 million in upgrades to the stadium that would be completed during the off season and in time for the 2023 season.
+Upgrades include expanding the video board and an all-inclusive hospitality club on field level.
+In August 2023, the Broncos debuted the improvements, including the new scoreboard, measuring 225 ft wide by 72 ft tall, making it the fifth-largest screen in any NFL stadium.